yizhongliu/DGSpeaker/README.md

 # DGSpeaker
 DMR

-base on
+base on:
-cyberlink for c
+1 cyberlink for c
-gstreamer
+2 gstreamer